gazebosim/docs/citadel/moving_robot.md

 * Down &#10142; 16777237 &#10142; linear: {x: 0.5}, angular: {z: 0.0}

 Now it's your turn try to make the robot move using different keys.

+In the [next tutorial](sdf_worlds), you'll learn to create your own simulated world with SDF.